 - You are applying from countries with school leaving qualifications based on the British educational model, and will have completed the A-level equivalent (neither O-levels nor (I)GCSE results will be sufficient for admission); or

-- You are currently enrolled in a foundation year program outside of the United States; as a degree-seeking student at a college or university in the U.S. that is regionally accredited; or
+- You are currently enrolled in a foundation year program outside of the United States; or

 - Your highest degree earned by the time you plan to enroll at NYU is either a certificate or diploma.

 Transfer applicants must first meet the high school requirements above.
 You are then eligible to apply as a transfer student if one of the following applies to you: